 Follow up with five deeper interviews.
 Give prospective users 20 minutes to walk you through when this problem has hit them hardest.
 Ask about their current workarounds and their budget for fixing it.

-Then build a simple landing page in Bubble with a clear headline, your value proposition, and a "Get early access" button that you can share with your network to build interest before app launch.
+At this point, you can also build a simple landing page with a clear headline, your value proposition, and a “Get early access” button.
+Sharing it with your network before you build lets you gauge interest and grow an early audience without committing to a full build first.

 Step 3: Map out features and user flow